apache/inlong-website/community/how-to-vote-a-committer-ppmc.md

    The Apache InLong PPMC
    ```

-6. Processing after accepting the invitation: Create an Apache account and add the candidate account to the project.
+## Processing after accepting the invitation
+   Create an Apache account and add the candidate account to the project.
 After the candidate accepts the invitation, if the candidate does not have an apache email account, the voting initiator needs to assist the candidate to create an apache account according to the guidelines.
 When signing the ICLA, the candidate needs to write the project name of “Apache InLong” in the "notify project:" column, so that the candidate account will be added to the list of corresponding project personnel by Apache.
 If the candidate does not join the project, the voting initiator needs to apply to Mentors adding project team members, open a permission account for the apache project, and confirm that the candidate’s Apache account has been added to the project address: http://people.apache.org/phonebook.html?podling=inlong.

-7. ANNOUNCE to the community: After the above steps are completed, the vote initiator must send a notification email to the dev@inlong.apache.org mail group.
+## ANNOUNCE to the community
+   After the above steps are completed, the vote initiator must send a notification email to the dev@inlong.apache.org mail group.
 The following is a sample notification email:
    ```shell
    [ANNOUNCE] New XXXXXX: YYYYY